koriephul/Longitudinal-HIV-Analysis/data/README.md

-Clinical HIV longitudinal dataset used for mixed-effects modeling analysis.
+Dataset derived from ACTG Protocol 315 HIV clinical study data used for academic analysis.

+This repository includes the full analysis workflow, statistical modeling, and visualizations used in the project.